 Running season is upon us.
-For some that means trying an event like the Sydney Bridge Run for the first time.
-For others it can mean upping their training ahead of the The City 2 Surf.
-But as Sydney Osteopath Eddie Clark explains, if you go too hard you could find yourself suffering the dreaded Shin Splints.
+For some, that means trying an event like the Sydney Bridge Run for the first time.
+For others, it can mean upping their training ahead of The City 2 Surf.
+But as Sydney Osteopath Eddie Clark explains, if you go too hard you could find yourself suffering the dreaded shin splints.

 What are Shin Splints?